SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 • Genji's Sandals
 • Genji's Silksword

-(4) When an enemy stack dies during combat, the hero gets an imediate turn and +50 mana.
+(4) When an enemy stack dies during combat, the hero gets an immediate turn and +50 mana.
 Each mana point above maximum is converted to 100 additional experience at the end of the battle.

 - __Genji's Hat__ :
 +12 Mana per day if equipped uninterrupted<br><br><color=purple>